JacobTStrong/programming-language-suggestor/README.md

 # Programming Language Suggestor

-#### An independant project made to test my knowledge of basic JavaScript and jQuery .
+#### An independent project made to test my knowledge of basic JavaScript and jQuery.

 #### By Jacob Strong